tale-toul/privOCP4x/README.md

 Review the file **group_vars/all/cluster-vars** and modify the value of the variables to the requirements for the cluster:

+* terraform_created.- Boolean signaling that the infrastructure was created by terraform and the output variables it generates can be used by ansible.
+By default is true, when false, ansible will not try to read terraform output vars.
 * compute_nodes.- number of compute nodes to create, by default 3
 * compute_instance_type.- The type of AWS instance that will be used to create the compute nodes, by default m4.large
 * master_nodes.- number of master nodes to create, by default 3